Günther Hofmann: Childhood and school

-Hofmann was born in Johannstadt in humble circumstances.
+Hofmann was born in Johannstadt, Dresden, in humble circumstances.
 Even as a young boy, he had the desire to become an opera singer.
 In his autobiography he writes: "Every evening I visited the Semperoper Dresdner (standing room 1.80 marks). ...
 Meanwhile I learned from Reclams Universal-Bibliothek aria texts by heart and tormented my dear piano teacher with the study of opera piano literature, ... which I also soon performed ... by heart and with orchestral effort."
-From his primary schools he was proposed for the entrance examination to the Dresdner Kreuzchor after the 4th grade in 1938, which he passed.
-However, his parents were against it because of the boarding school stay it would entail, and so he was only transferred to the 29 Volksschule - a secondary school at the time - on Riesaer Platz.
+After 4th grade in his primary school, he was proposed for the entrance examination to the Dresdner Kreuzchor in 1938, which he passed.
+However, his parents were against it because of the boarding school stay it would entail, and so he was only transferred to a secondary school.

-During the war, he was first a conductpor in wartime service with the Trams in Dresden, later an electrical trainee at VEM Sachsenwerk Niedersedlitz.
+During the war he was first a tram conductor in wartime service with the Dresden trams, later an electrical trainee at VEM Sachsenwerk Niedersedlitz.
 He was also an extra at the opera and the theatre.
-In this way, he got to make acquaintance with well-known artists, as well as the repertoire, singers and conductors, and the Stagecraft of the time.
+In this way, he got to make acquaintance with well-known artists, as well as the repertoire, singers and conductors, and the stagecraft of the time.
 Kurt Böhme became his role model.
-He still experienced as an extra Richard Strauss am Pult in the opera Capriccio.
+As an extra, he experienced Richard Strauss conducting the opera Capriccio.